 - It is also possible to set more than one [Starting Date time] on a [Timer Start Event] (e.g. "9 O'clock in the morning on Monday and Wednesday")

-Tutorial: Starting a Process Every Monday Morning
+Tutorial: Starting a Case Every Monday Morning

 BPMN Icons: Timer Start Event